Webcast: History

 The earliest graphically oriented web broadcasts were not streaming video, but were in fact still frames which were photographed with a web camera every few minutes while they were being broadcast live over the Internet.
+These broadcasts were not referred to as "webcasts" at the time.
 One of the earliest instances of sequential live image broadcasting was in 1991 when a camera was set up next to the Trojan Room in the computer laboratory of the University of Cambridge.
 It provided a live picture every few minutes of the office coffee pot to all desktop computers on that office's network.
 A couple of years later its broadcasts went to the Internet, became known as the Trojan Room Coffee Pot webcam, and gained international notoriety as a feature of the fledgling World Wide Web.

+In April 1995, a program called Webcast, from the National Center for Supercomputing Applications (NCSA) was demonstrated at the Third International World Wide Web Conference (now known as The Web Conference) in Darmstadt, Germany.
+Webcast used NCSA Mosaic for X to broadcast pages from the lecturer's browser to other connected browsers on the Mbone in real time.

 Later in 1996 an American college student and conceptual artist, Jenny Ringley, set up a web camera similar to the Trojan Room Coffee Pot's webcam in her dorm room.
 That webcam photographed her every few minutes while it broadcast those images live over the Internet upon a site called JenniCam.
 Ringley wanted to portray all aspects of her lifestyle and the camera captured her doing almost everything – brushing her teeth, doing her laundry, and even having sex with her boyfriend.
 Her website generated millions of hits upon the Internet, became a pay site in 1998, and spawned hundreds of female imitators who would then use streaming video to create a new billion dollar industry called camming, and brand themselves as camgirls or webcam models.

-One of the earliest webcast equivalent of an online concert and one of the earliest examples of webcasting itself was by Apple Computer's Webcasting Group in partnership with the entrepreneurs Michael Dorf and Andrew Rasiej.
-Together with David B. Pakman from Apple, they launched the Macintosh New York Music Festival from July 17–22, 1995.
+One of the earliest examples of a webcasting concert was by Apple Computer's Webcasting Group in partnership with the entrepreneurs Michael Dorf and Andrew Rasiej.
+Together with David B. Pakman from Apple, they launched the Macintosh New York Music Festival on July 17–22, 1995.
 This event audio webcast concerts from more than 15 clubs in New York City.
 Apple later webcast a concert by Metallica on June 10, 1996, live from Slim's in San Francisco.

 In 1995, Benford E. Standley produced one of the first audio/video webcasts in history.